morimekta/providence/docs/_posts/2018-01-03-apache-thrift.md

 This makes model structures like the calculator possible.
 Since the model objects are immutable and created with builders, it is not possible to create a circular instance containment.

+## Void methods in services

+Since Apache Thrift v0.11.0, using void return type in methods between Providence and Apache Thrift stopped working.
+This is because Apache Thrift decided to remove the implicit `0: void success` field from the generated response message and recently even started failing if the field was present.

+IMHO This is bad protocol design as it creates a false success scenario on a service method call if an exception is added to the call, and the server side is updated, but the client is not.
+If the server throw the new exception the exception is ignored when parsing the response, and the client believes the call was a success because there was no exception set.

+Because of this, this change in Apache Thrift has **not** been ported to providence.
+You should change your service calls to use a known return type instead of void if this problem is encountered.

 ## Naming Conflicts